sarahpmedeiros/course-2017-spr-proj/jgrishey/README.md

 data from the City of Cambridge and also used the Geonames nearbyPlace data.
 I was able to get the nearest landmark to each car accident and parking ticket and create a dataset containing each landmark's parking ticket and car accident data.

+MBTA - Need an account/token

+City of Boston/Cambdrige - Socrata

+Geonames - Need an account/username (No token)